yeoHomeyeo/Assignment-2-12/README.md

 ## 3. If the function is needed to upload a file into an S3 bucket, describe (i.e no need for the actual policies)

-###        -3a.
+###-        3a.
 What is the needed update on the execution role?

-###        - 3b.
+###-        3b.
 What is the new resource-based policy that needs to be added (if any)?

-100. First list item
-     - First nested list item
-       - Second nested list item